zhiwern/nixos-configs/README.md

 9. Switches to Linux zen kernel

 # Nvidia
 The pain of nvidia.
-But here is a file that has all the necessary configs to get it working.
+File is dead.

 # Things to do
 - Add some zsh configurations here